Survivor Benefits

 Applying

-If you’re the surviving spouse or child of a Servicemember who died while on active duty, your military casualty assistance officer will help you to complete an Application for DIC, Death Pension, and/or Accrued Benefits by a Surviving Spouse or Child (VA Form 21P-534a).
+If you’re the surviving spouse or child of a Servicemember who died while on Active Duty, your military casualty assistance officer will help you to complete an Application for DIC, Death Pension, and/or Accrued Benefits by a Surviving Spouse or Child (VA Form 21P-534a).
 The officer will help you mail the form to the correct VA regional office.

 If you’re the surviving spouse or child of a Veteran, fill out an Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21P-534EZ).